NuevoFoundation/workshops/content/english/image-manipulation/answer-key.md

 ## Image Manipulation
 ### Debugging
 If using Python3, you may need to manually install the image package.
-To do this, go on the left side of repl.it, find the cube ('packages') and search for Pillow 7.1.2 and click the + icon.
+To do this, go on the left side of Replit, find the cube ('packages') and search for Pillow 7.1.2 and click the + icon.
 This should automatically kick off installation.
 When done, try running the import statements below.

 The activities below are already described in the curriculum with the example answers.
 Repeated here for ease of access.